-SECR is intended to encourage the implementation of energy efficiency measures, with both economic and environmental benefits, supporting companies in cutting costs and improving productivity at the same time as reducing carbon emissions.
+Streamlined Energy and Carbon Reporting (SECR) encourages businesses to implement energy efficiency measures for economic and environmental benefits, supporting companies in cutting costs and improving productivity at the same time as reducing carbon emissions.

-Unquoted companies or LLPs are defined as ‘large’ if they meet at least two of the following three criteria in a reporting year:
+Unquoted companies or LLPs are defined as large if they meet at least two of the following in a reporting year:

-- a balance sheet of £18 million or more; or
+- A balance sheet of £18 million or more

 Source: Carbon Trust